ConvoStack/convostack/docs/docs/frontend/fe-components.md

 - Setting this prop to true will remove the chatbot widget button if you prefer to only use the `ConvoStackEmbed` component.

-`children?: React.ReactNode`

-- The `children` prop represents the content or components that the `ConvoStackWrapper` surrounds.
-It should typically include your entire application, allowing you to access and utilize the `useConvoStack` hook functions anywhere within your application.

 `CustomMessage?: React.ComponentType<MessageProps>`

 - The `CustomMessage` prop allows you to use a custom message component in place of the default `Message` bubble for displaying sent and received messages.
 The custom component should accept `MessageProps` as its props.